Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Probability and the Born rule

 \subsection{Important real-world consequences}

-As time passes by, the quantum states that constitute our physical world incessantly split under numerous natural or human-driven processes.
-The natural processes include radioactive decays, stellar nuclear fusion, high-energy collisions of cosmic rays, etc. If a physical system incorporates regions where inflation is ending then its wave function undergoes an immense number of quantum splits during the creation of particles at reheating.
-Inflating regions also contribute to splitting by continuously foliating into branches with different classical values of the field modes that freeze after they exit the horizon.
+A mechanism for objective collapse of a wave function still has not been found in nature.
+For the described generically emergent quantum-field systems it does not exist.
+Without such a mechanism and barring superdeterminism (see footnote~\ref{ftn_superdet} on p.~\pageref{ftn_superdet}), the quantum state of our universe incessantly splits under numerous natural and artificial processes.
+The natural processes include radioactive decays, stellar nuclear fusion, high-energy collisions of particles in space, etc. A universe where inflation is ending undergoes an immense number of splits during particle creation in reheating.
+The state of a universe that inflates also splits continuously into branches with different classical values of the field modes that become superhorizon\ct{Starob_branches_86}.

-The arguments of the previous subsection show that a non-zero minimal value of $\nbrk{w_i=\trace\rho_i}$ is essential for connecting the state norm with phenomenological probability.
-The positive lower limit on the squared norm~$w_i$ of a physically existing branch naturally follows from the first principles as shown in Sec.~\ref{sec_structure}.
-On the other hand, the positive cutoff for the norm has extremely disturbing real-world implications.
-Any physical state that represents our world is bound to split into progressively ``thinner" branches each of which then eventually terminates.
+The demonstrated connection between the norm of an emergent quantum state and the probability of its observation relied on the existence of the positive least value for the norms of the objectively existing Everett branches of the emergent systems (\sct{subsec_norm}).
+Then any followed physical branch of our world, continuously splitting into progressively ``thinner" branches, is bound to terminate upon its norm diminishing to\rf{norm_unit}.

-Yet our world has already survived a tremendous amount of splits due to natural processes, including those listed above.
-We thus face two important questions: \ben \item What makes our world sustain natural splitting of the wave function? \item May some relatively recent or future human-created processes cause splits that are more dangerous than the natural ones? \een
+Our universe has nonetheless survived a tremendous amount of splits due to natural processes, including those listed above.
+We thus face two crucial questions: \ben \item Why has our universe so far sustained natural splitting of its state? \item Can the splits due to recent or future artificial processes be more dangerous than the natural ones? \een

-The preceding subsection~\ref{subsec_Born_rule} suggested an answer to the first question.
-The termination of some of the existing branches may be balanced by the appearance of new branches during the splits.
-Nonetheless, the sum of the weights $\nbrk{\sum_r w_r}$ has to diminish during the evolution along a particular classical path, unless the ensemble of the states~$\{r\}$ for this path replenishes from the appearance of new physical degrees of freedom from the Planck scale (Sec.~\ref{subsec_inflating_worlds}).
-No source of the replenishment is evident for our local universe in the current Hubble volume.
-Still, a quasi-equilibrium ensemble of states that evolve along a certain macroscopic path should not deplete exponentially fast for a \emph{typical} evolution path, into which many states decay.
+The previous subsection~\ref{subsec_Born_rule} partially answered the first question.
+Namely, an emergent world that is \emph{typical} within not too restrictive anthropic constraints is an evolving equilibrium ensemble of emergent states.
+In it, termination of some of the existing branches is balanced by creation of new branches.

+However, the condition $\nbrk{\langle i|i\rangle\gg\delta\chi^2_{\rm min}}$, while necessary, is \emph{not sufficient} for an Everett's branch~$i$ that is formally predicted by the Schrodinger equation to be physical.
+Consider the following example.